 - Actively engage students in taking responsibility for their physical, emotional, social, spiritual and behavioral health, so that students may achieve their academic potential, develop healthy lifestyles, and form habits that promote life-long wellness and success.

 - Act with integrity to provide students with compassionate and comprehensive health services that are also sensitive to issues of diversity.

 - Collaborate with partners on- and off-campus to create environments that support personal and community health.

 - Listen to students and work to implement best practices in response to their needs.

 - Acknowledge and encourage Lewis & Clark community members’ global outreach.

 - Aspire to model wellness in our personal and work lives.

-Two part time positions for graduate students in the Health Promotion and Wellness suite.
+One part time position for graduate students in the Health Promotion and Wellness suite.